 There is a tendency for go-getters to view themselves as bad, unworthy of success, or less than, simply for not meeting a certain standard, which can compound the feelings of exhaustion, mental fatigue, and lethargy that we are trying to prevent.

-If this is you, stop right here and vow to be more conscious in your approach and mindful around judging yourself for needing to spend time rejuvenating rather than pushing forward constantly.
+If this is you, stop right here and vow to be more conscious in your approach and mindful of judging yourself for needing to spend time rejuvenating rather than pushing forward constantly.

 2. Remember Why You Want to Do It

-If you feel a lack of motivation when you want to type an article, try to think about why you want to do it in the first place.
+If you have no motivation when you want to type an article, try to think about why you want to do it in the first place.
 The reasons you do something are the driving force behind everything you do.
 It is only when your reason is strong and emotional enough that you will do whatever it takes to accomplish the task.

 When you feel no motivation at all, it is because the reason behind what you’re doing is not strong enough.
-Think about it: why do people stop smoking?
+Motivation can easily be defined as the process that initiates, guides, and maintains goal-oriented behaviors.
+Think about it: Why do people stop smoking?
 Most of the time, people stop smoking because they have a strong reason; if they continue to smoke, they may suffer serious health problems or lose their loved ones.